sangavivp/Machine-Learning-Projects/WeatherPrediction_TimeSeries/README.md

-# Predicting Cummulative Temperature Using ARIMA
+# Predicting Cumulative Temperature Using ARIMA

 To predict the month-wise cumulative temperature using Time series Model.